29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/initial-team-management/team-management.typ

 - Designed and built drivetrain
 - Designed and built subsystem for mogo manipulation
 - Designed and built subsystem for ring manipulation
-- Substantial ammount of driver practice
+- Substantial amount of driver practice
 - Reliable and semi-complex autonomous routines
 #gantt-chart(
   start: datetime(year:2024, month:08, day:01),